farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/replicate-data-postgres/README.md

 ...
 ```

 You may see messages out of order—this is fine.
 If messages like above are appearing, replication is working as expected.
-The message `FATAL:  role "root" does not exist` can safely be ignored.

 #### Connecting to Postgres